LightningPlanner

 Install Python:

-requires Python to run.
+LightningPlannerrequires Python to run.
 Most systems have Python installed by default, but it's a good idea to check.
 You can verify if Python is properly installed and running by typing the following command in your terminal:

-from the PROS Integrated Terminal, Also, PROS
+You can run LightningPlanner from the PROS Integrated Terminal, Also, PROS has python already installed

 python